Skip to main content

 Pakistani Passport Holders

-Pakistani passport holders are not eligible for visa exemption or the eVOA.
-They must apply for a Thai tourist visa through the Royal Thai Embassy in Abu Dhabi.
+Pakistani passport holders are not eligible for visa exemption or Visa-on-Arrival.
+They must apply for a Thai tourist e-Visa online at the official Thai e-Visa portal (thaievisa.go.th).
 The process requires a full document set and takes 3 to 5 working days.
 OraVisa has extensive experience processing Thailand visas for Pakistani nationals in the UAE and can guide you through every step.

 UAE Nationals (Emirati Passport)

-UAE nationals enjoy visa-free entry to Thailand for up to 30 days.
+UAE nationals currently enjoy visa-free entry to Thailand for up to 60 days (a reduction to 30 days is approved and pending Royal Gazette publication — verify before travel).
 No application is needed — simply arrive with your Emirati passport, return flight, and proof of accommodation.
 The stay can be extended once for an additional 30 days at a Thai immigration office.

 Filipino Passport Holders

-Filipino nationals are on Thailand's visa exemption list and can enter visa-free for 30 days.
+Filipino nationals are on Thailand's visa exemption list and can currently enter visa-free for 60 days (a reduction to 30 days is approved and pending Royal Gazette publication — verify before travel).
 This is a significant benefit, as a large number of Filipino expats in the UAE travel to Thailand regularly.
 No prior application is required, though you must carry a return ticket and proof of funds.

 Common Thailand Visa Mistakes and How to Avoid Them